howsoai/howso-docs/source/user_guide/influential_data_counterfactuals_uncertainty.rst

 ===================================================================
 .. topic:: What is covered in this user guide.

-    At its heart, Howso’s Engine is data-centric, Understandable AI.
+   At its heart, Howso's Engine is data-centric, Understandable AI.
 Engine directly uses the data to gain insights and make predictions.
 In this guide, you will learn how Engine interrogates the data to determine the **influence** of each data point on a prediction, if there were any **counterfactuals** to the prediction in the data, and the **uncertainty** it has in the prediction.

 Objectives: what you will take away
 -----------------------------------